 Resolution: Luke destroys the Death Star and becomes the hero of the galaxy.

-Walking home from dropping my daughter off at school, I was treated to the sight and sound of a driver shrieking obscenities at another man as he crossed the street holding his two year old.
+Walking home from dropping my daughter off at school today, I was treated to the sight and sound of a driver shrieking obscenities at another man as he crossed the street carrying his two year old.
 I missed what sparked the driver’s outrage.
 I suppose it was something having to do with the father’s not stepping into or across the road according to the driver’s master plan.
 I’d like to imagine the driver was still drunk from the night before – nursing a crippling hangover – or maybe he was feeling hopeless and broken-hearted about the implosion of capitalist civilization and the destruction of the ecosystem, both of which will result in the deaths of many millions over the next few decades.
 Whichever, it was a verbal outburst seething with violence and the driver didn’t give a flying fuck how many school kids were within earshot.

-But the interesting bit was when the dad, two year old in his arm, charged back to the car, chased it out into the street as it pulled away, and punched it.
+But the interesting bit was when the dad, two year old cradled in his arm, charged back to the car, chased it out into the street as it pulled away, and punched it.
 Maybe he was still drunk from the night before too, or perhaps his honor and dignity – and that of his child – had been irreparably damaged.
-Or maybe he was out of sorts too about that whole end of civilization routine.
+Or maybe he was too out of sorts about that whole end of civilization routine.

 I really wondered if the two men were going to go for it there in front of the school, the driver leaping out, letting his car coast off down the hill into someone’s front yard, and the father swinging his two year old like a mace, clubbing in the driver’s head, with the boy’s blinky-light shoes flashing.
 And I found my own anger boiling up with theirs, spontaneously, sympathetically.
 Danny Boyle’s 28 Days Later Rage is real and very contagious.
 I wondered what I would do if/when they started going at it.
 Would I jump in and try to stop a fight?
 Would I thrill to kicking in the head of the bad guy?
 Would I take the two year old in the midst of his being wielded to inflict the fatal blow and pull him aside and tutor him the way of all righteousness?